Basil0X7/problem-solving/README.md

 [b, b, b, b, b, b, b, b] -> [b] -> 1

 [p, w, w, k, e, w] -> [w, k, e] -> 3

+### Median of Two Sorted Arrays

+give him two sets and it well add them togother in the order and give you the midel of the new set (